Skipper/DroneHub/README.md

 - **Advanced Search**: Use the search field to quickly find the drones you desire.

+- **Empty State Handling**: When the RecyclerView for products has no records in a category, the app provides a user-friendly message to inform users and enhance their experience.

 ## :gear: App Structure

 DroneHub follows the MVVM (Model-View-ViewModel) pattern to separate business logic from the user interface, simplifying development and improving the user experience (UX).